dizzib/me2christ/src/site/judgement/outro.md

-# THE JUDGEMENT OF GOD
+# JUDGEMENT DAY IS COMING

 Friends, God warns us judgement day is coming, therfore let us flee from the wrath to come.